Dead Mileage in Fleet Operations: What It Costs and How to Fix It

 Fleets often track revenue but not cost per trip — making empty miles invisible in financial reporting until damage is done.

-Managing owned and cross-hired vehicles without unified software creates blind spots in vehicle allocation and dead mileage control.
+Managing owned and cross-hired vehicles without unified software creates blind spots in vehicle allocation.

 No proactive backhaul strategy means vehicles complete deliveries and drive back empty rather than capturing nearby loads.